Kmoto333/passcode-creator-support/README.md

 ## About the App

-PassCode Creator allows you to generate secure passwords with customizable options including:
+PassCode Creator allows you to generate and manage secure passwords with features including:

 - Adjustable password length
 - Symbols, numbers, and uppercase letters
-- Word-based password generation
+- Optional word-based password generation
 - Password strength indicator
+- Password history (last 10 generated passwords)
+- Save up to 5 passwords locally on your device
+- Secure access to saved passwords via device passcode or Face ID / Touch ID
+- Share passwords via system share options (Messages, etc.)

 All passwords are generated locally on your device.

-No passwords are stored or transmitted.
+Saved passwords and history are stored only on your device and are never transmitted.

 ---